 RIOC’s credibility took a hit on Saturday, the first weekend in October 2022.
 No, the dog did not eat their homework, but it was damn close.
 Their “AVAC plant was struck by lightning,” they said.
-Show jaw drops here.

-The trouble was, nobody saw it, and not a single lightning strike was recorded within hundreds of miles.
+The trouble was, nobody saw it, and not a single lightning strike was recorded within hundreds of miles of New York.
 It was an all-new low in evading accountability.
 When you can’t even lie well, you should not be in government.

 by David Stone